Skip to navigation Skip to content

 The Agreement does not include embargo provisions.

-Arrears debts for customers and partners are raised under s1228A Social Security Act 1991 and recovered by normal methods.
+Arrears debts for customers and partners are raised under s1228A Social Security Act 1991 and recovered via normal methods under the Act.
 See Comparable Foreign Payment (CFP) lump sum arrears debts.

 A contravention debt may also occur if the customer does not advise of the grant of their Czech payment within their notification period.
 See Foreign Pension coding.